boucadair/CATS-framework/draft-ietf-cats-framework.md

 Egress CATS-Forwarder:
 : An entity that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.

+NOTE Dirk: this issue transcends the document, sadly: you define the C-PS as a path selector but keep talking many times how the C-PS "computes" path which is a DIFFERENT task to selecting them.
+If the C-PS computes path, it is a PCE and should be defined as such.
+I don't think this aligns with CATS list discussions, though.
+Instead, I suggest consistency in that C-PS "selects paths" and remove any path computation aspect from its definition  and mentions in the text (I marked a few throughout but may have missed a few, too).

 CATS Path Selector (C-PS):
  : A functional entity that computes and selects paths towards service locations and instances and which accommodates the requirements of service requests.
 Such a path computation engine takes into account the service and network status information.
 See {{sec-cps}}.